How many words are there in the Spanish language? And How Many Of Them Do I Have To Know?

 By understanding each word that makes up the phrase you broaden your knowledge of the language.
 Thus, you can apply ‘Quien’ to other Spanish phrases.
 So, if somebody asked you ‘Quien se sentó ahí?’ you already know that this is a question about a person.

-The more words you learn, the more you are able to piece things together and understand new phrases you hear or read.
-If you’re planning a trip to a Spanish speaking country for work you might want to learn some other Spanish words and phrase for the workplace.
+The more Spanish phrases you learn, the more you are able to piece things together and understand new phrases you hear or read.

 Trying to learn more advanced Spanish phrases in context without the support of a professional Spanish tutor is likely to result in you making mistakes without even realising it.
 Self-studying is a great way up to a certain level, at which you start teaching yourself something that you don’t really know how it works.